 |7.
 System browser closes||The system browser’s work is now complete, so it closes, and the Merchant App receives the Merchant Authorization Code.|

 |8.
 User returned to Merchant App||Meanwhile, the Bank Signing App returns the user to the Merchant App.|

-The standard process of swapping authorization codes for tokens then occurs, as illustrated below.
-As for the App2App flow, this is handled by returning only an opaque reference token to the merchant app and saving the high privilege bank token in the merchant’s Authorization Server’s state.
+The standard process of redeeming authorization codes for tokens then occurs, as illustrated below.
+As for the App2App flow, this is handled by returning only an opaque reference token to the Merchant App and saving the high privilege bank token in the Merchant’s Authorization Server’s state.

 |2.
 Merchant Authorization Server requests tokens||The Merchant Authorization Server retrieves the Bank Authorization Code from its stored state, then sends it to the Bank Authorization Server.|

 |3.
 Bank Authorization Server issues claims||The Bank Authorization Server retrieves its stored state and issues an access token.
 The token claims include the runtime transaction ID and personal details received from the signing service.|

 |4.
 Bank Authorization Server returns tokens||The Bank Authorization Server then returns the token to the Merchant Authorization Server.|

 |5.
 Merchant Authorization Server stores state||The Merchant Authorization Server performs its own token issuing for the Merchant API and stores the high privilege bank access token in its server state.|